 Further, grain orientation in as-produced conditions was analysed through Electron Back Scattered Diffraction (EBSD), using an Oxford Instrument C Nano EBSD detector in a high-resolution Field Emission Gun (FEG) SEM (Zeiss Sigma 500).
 The test was conducted on M2 sample, since its microstructural features are intermediate between the other two samples, as it will be highlighted in Paragraph 4.1.
-The test was repeated at low magnification (area $622.90\times370.16~\mu m$) and at high magnification (area $28.5\times7.78~\mu m$) with step size of $0.832~\mu m$ and $0.050~\mu m$, respectively, to obtain a suitable resolution.
+The test was repeated at low magnification (area $622.90 \times 370.16 \ \mu$ m) and at high magnification (area $28.5 \times 7.78 \ \mu$ m) with step size of $0.832 \ \mu$ m and $0.050 \ \mu$ m, respectively, to obtain a suitable resolution.

 Vickers microhardness (HV) measurements gave a preliminary characterization of mechanical properties.
 A Future-tech FM-700 microhardness tester was used, repeating at least five indentations for every sample, with 4.91 N load on the indenter and dwell time of 15 s.
-The average size of the indentation (d, i.e. arithmetic mean, in millimetres, of the two diagonal lengths d1 and d2 of the indentation) obtained applying this test force (F) was determined from the definition of Vickers hardness according to the standard EN ISO 6507-1:2018 [22].

 Thermal properties were determined through Differential Scanning Calorimetry (DSC) tests, using a Setaram TG/DSC Labsys 1600 machine.
 The goal of these analyses was evaluating the stability of PCM thermal behaviour and amount of energy stored over thermal cycles.
 Tests were conducted on samples of about 55 mg in alumina crucible under Ar inert atmosphere.
 Applied thermal history consisted of two consecutive cycles between room temperature and 320°C with a heating/cooling rate of 20°C/min, keeping the maximum temperature for 5 min; between the two cycles, temperature was held at 40°C for 20 min.
-The stored/released energy was determined measuring the area of the transition peak occurring in correspondence of melting/solidification of Sn in the Heat Flux vs. Time curve; the baseline in correspondence of the peak was interpolated as a polynomial curve choosing the suitable grade to obtain the best fitting [23].
+The stored/released energy was determined measuring the area of the transition peak occurring in correspondence of melting/solidification of Sn in the Heat Flux vs. Time curve; the baseline in correspondence of the peak was interpolated as a polynomial curve choosing the suitable grade to obtain the best fitting [24].